sergiogcx/cityofaustin/README.md

 ##### **EXTRA CREDIT**

-- **Route Find** This implements the functionality of the first challenge "List the routes that stop near a location.
+- **Route Find** This implements the functionality of the first extra-credit challenge "List the routes that stop near a location.
 Specify the location using latitude and longitude.
 You can fetch this data by querying stops.txt, stop_times.txt, and trips.txt"
 	- URI:
 		-  [https://api.qudrio.com/v1/routes/find/{latitude}/{longitude}/{radius}/{limit}/{offset}](https://api.qudrio.com/v1/routes/find)
     - Use Example: